 - 8. Prepare one 1.5 mL microcentrifuge tube for each sample. - 9.
 Gently resuspend the CUT&RUN Concanavalin A Beads. - 10.
-Pipette 10 μL CUT&RUN Concanavalin A Beads slurry for each sample into the 1.5 mL microcentrifuge tubes. - 11.
+Pipette 10 μL CUT&RUN Concanavalin A Beads slurry for each sample into a new 1.5 mL microcentrifuge tubes; for 12 samples pipette 120 μL bead slurry. - 11.
 Place the tubes on a magnet stand until the fluid is clear.
 Remove the liquid carefully. - 12.
-Remove the microcentrifuge tube from the magnet stand. - Pipette 1 mL Binding Buffer into each tube and resuspend CUT&RUN Concanavalin A Beads by gentle pipetting. - 14.
+Remove the microcentrifuge tube from the magnet stand. - 13.
+Pipette 1 mL Binding Buffer into each tube and resuspend CUT&RUN Concanavalin A Beads by gentle pipetting. - 14.
 Spin down the liquid from the lid with a quick pulse in a table-top centrifuge (max.
 100 x g). - 15.
 Place the tubes on a magnet stand until the fluid is clear.
 Remove the liquid carefully. - 16.
 Remove the microcentrifuge tube from the magnet stand. - 17.
-Repeat steps 13-16 twice for a total of three washes. - Gently resuspend the CUT&RUN Concanavalin A Beads in a volume of Binding Buffer corresponding to the original volume of bead slurry, i.e. 10 μL per sample.
+Repeat steps 13-16 twice for a total of three washes. - 18.
+Gently resuspend the CUT&RUN Concanavalin A Beads in a volume of Binding Buffer corresponding to the original volume of bead slurry, i.e. 10 μL per sample; 120 μL for 12 samples.